-Mend is ranked 6th in Application Security Tools with 13 reviews while Sonatype Nexus Lifecycle is ranked 8th in Application Security Tools with 9 reviews.
-Mend is rated 8.0, while Sonatype Nexus Lifecycle is rated 8.0.
+Mend is ranked 4th in Application Security Tools with 13 reviews while Sonatype Nexus Lifecycle is ranked 5th in Application Security Tools with 12 reviews.
+Mend is rated 8.2, while Sonatype Nexus Lifecycle is rated 8.0.
 The top reviewer of Mend writes "Easy to use, great for finding vulnerabilities, and simple to set up".
 On the other hand, the top reviewer of Sonatype Nexus Lifecycle writes "Helps us drive down our technical debt due to components with known issues".
-Mend is most compared with SonarQube, Black Duck, Snyk, Checkmarx and Fortify Static Code Analyzer, whereas Sonatype Nexus Lifecycle is most compared with SonarQube, Snyk, Black Duck, GitLab and Fortify Application Defender.
+Mend is most compared with SonarQube, Black Duck, Snyk, Checkmarx and JFrog Xray, whereas Sonatype Nexus Lifecycle is most compared with SonarQube, Black Duck, Snyk, GitLab and Veracode Software Composition Analysis.
 See our Mend vs. Sonatype Nexus Lifecycle report.

 We monitor all Application Security Tools reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.